DinisCruz/Cruz-and-Cruz__Music/Marc-Noah/gigs/london-12-Oct-2025/1st-oct__concert-production-brief.md

     authenticity) as part of the *Archive* or *Experiments* content later.

--   **On-Site Media Coordination:** During the event, Dinis will coordinate cues with the media crew discreetly.
+-   **On-Site Media Coordination:** During the event, the designated **Media Coordinator** (a volunteer briefed in advance) will coordinate cues with the media crew discreetly.
 For example, ensuring Camera 2 catches the moment Marc picks up the harmonica, or signaling the audio tech to start the backup recorder.
 We'll communicate with simple hand signals or pre-agreed visual cues to avoid disrupting the show.
 The crew has been instructed to be as unobtrusive as possible: wear black, move slowly, and respect the audience's sightlines.
-Immediately post-show, one person (Media Coordinator role) will ensure **all recordings are stopped properly and files labeled**.
-That person (likely Dinis or a delegate) will then begin the file transfer process (to external drives and cloud).
+Immediately post-show, the Media Coordinator will ensure **all recordings are stopped properly and files labeled**.
+That person will then begin the file transfer process (to external drives and cloud).
     We'll use a checklist to not forget anything (e.g., "copy Camera 1 SD card, verify files okay; collect Camera 2 phone footage, etc.").